-Travel perks, bonus points and a whole lot more: Our review of the Chase Sapphire Reserve credit card - CNN Underscored
+Travel perks, bonus points and a whole lot more: Our review of the Chase Sapphire Reserve credit card | CNN Underscored

 Digging into the Chase Sapphire Reserve

-The Chase Sapphire Reserve is the big sister to the popular Chase Sapphire Preferred Card, but with a higher annual fee and more benefits.
-But with the ability to earn extra points and a ton of statement credits, you could find the Sapphire Reserve to be the better option, depending on your spending habits and travel needs.
+The Chase Sapphire Reserve is the big sibling to the popular Chase Sapphire Preferred Card, but it comes with a higher annual fee and more benefits.
+But with the ability to earn extra points and a ton of statement credits, the Sapphire Reserve could be the better option for you, depending on your spending habits and travel needs.

 Related: Chase Sapphire Preferred vs. Chase Sapphire Reserve: Which is best for you?